Change Begins at Home: Can Gifting Bins Nudge a Change?

 In my village, a neighbor rented a small room to a daily wage laborer for ₹800 a month.
 When a member of the tenant’s family developed a severe kidney complication, the medical bills broke them.
 Seeing their struggle, the kind-hearted house owner waived their rent for two months to let them recover.

 Instead of being relieved, the tenants abruptly packed their bags and vacated the house.
-The landlord was stunned.
-Why leave when someone is actively throwing you a lifeline?
+The house owner was stunned.
+Why leave when someone is actively trying to support you?

 What he later realized was a masterclass in human dignity: living entirely rent-free had severely bruised the tenant’s self-esteem.
 Furthermore, they carried the crushing anxiety that the neighbors would look down on them as objects of charity.
 By trying to eliminate their financial burden entirely, the house owner had inadvertently created a psychological one.